pink0D/M5Bluepad/README.md

 [**YouTube demo**](https://www.youtube.com/watch?v=p6Zdq-76Pew)

-# M5Stack and LEGO Power Functions motors
+# M5Stack and Power Functions motors

 [**Atomic HDriver Base**](https://docs.m5stack.com/en/atom/Atomic%20H-Driver%20Base) features a  DC-motor driver capable to be powered from a 3S LiPo battery.
 It's also compatible with Atom controllers, so together with a GeekServo this setup enables building cars with proportional steering.